GeorgeHastings/tippet/README.md

 tippet.update();
 ```

 You might want to change the content/style of a tippet while it's visible.
-THe inject method accepts new content and an object for CSS styles:
+The inject method accepts new content and an object for CSS styles:

 ```js
 tippet.inject('Injected content', {